-While the Integration and Extension Suites focus on solving dedicated business needs, the underlying foundation of SAP Cloud Platform offers a secure, multicloud, future-proof underpinning that embraces all major hyperscaler infrastructures (AWS, Azure, Google Cloud, etc.) and cloud-based, native technologies.
+While the Integration and Extension Suites focus on solving dedicated business needs, the underlying foundation of SAP BTP offers a secure, multicloud, future-proof underpinning that embraces all major hyperscaler infrastructures (AWS, Azure, Google Cloud, etc.) and cloud-based, native technologies.

-Speaking of hyperscalers, I’m often asked the question: How does SAP Cloud Platform differ from the hyperscalers?
+Speaking of hyperscalers, I’m often asked the question: How does SAP BTP differ from the hyperscalers?
 This question is best answered by getting into the mind frame of a developer.
 Developers need a platform that provides acceleration.

-SAP Cloud Platform helps to run the intelligent enterprise
+SAP BTP helps to run the intelligent enterprise

-Learn more about SAP Cloud Platform in the Discovery Center.
+Learn more about SAP BTP in the Discovery Center.